 Final Thoughts

-These poems are a reminder that strength grows from softness, courage from fear, and light from the heart of darkness.
-If you’re reading this during a hard time, remember — healing isn’t about forgetting.
-It’s about moving forward, carrying your past with grace, and believing that your best days are still ahead.
+In these poems, it is a reminder that it is strength that is built by tenderness, courage by fear, and light by the heart of darkness.
+When you are reading this in a difficult situation, keep in mind that, healing does not mean forgetting.
+It’s about moving forward, carry your past with the grace, and believe that your best days are still ahead.

 No matter how deep the pain, your strength runs deeper. 🌿